lam2mo/jmu-reu-ode/README.md

 ## Running a solver

-To run an ODE solver, use the corresponding executable and provide any needed parameters.
+To run an ODE solver, compile the corresponding executable with `make` and then run the resulting executable, providing any needed parameters.
 Example:

 ```
 ./solve_p1_fp64 1 0 1 2 0.1